 Ayana awoke the next morning feeling refreshed.
-She glanced around her palace bedroom.
-It was a large spacious room with an elegant queen-sized bed.
+She was in her palace bedroom.
+It was a large spacious room with an elegant queen sized bed.
 Bright red curtains draped the expansive windows.
-It had a large cherry wood chest of drawers with an ornate mirror across from her bed.
-The morning sun spilled in to the room and painted her face in a soft light.
+It had a large cherry wood chest of drawers with an ornate mirror.
+The morning sun spilled in to the room, painting her face in soft light.

-Queen Esmir had agreed to let the young dragon go on her first journey.
-She could leave the kingdom.
+Queen Esmir had agreed to let the young dragon go on her first journey, leaving the kingdom.
 Her sisters would stay behind to watch Prince Reu while she was away.
-It was going be a short trek to Mika’s cave to gather herbs and spices for potion making.
+It was going be a short journey to Mika’s cave to gather herbs and spices for potion making.
 It was just outside the border of Lenagard.

-When she entered the throne-room, she saw an elven man in leather travel armor.
+Upon entering the throne-room, she saw an elven man in leather traveling armor.
 It was the brown armor of Lenagard.
 Her heart skipped a beat and her eyes widened with shock and joy.
 She recognized him despite it having been so long since she had seen him.
-Ayana longed to run up and hug him but she stopped herself.
+Ayana longed to run up to hug him but she stopped herself.

-It was her guardian, Tarnink, and he carried his trademark moss green jacket on his left arm.
-He held a brown leather helmet in his right arm and talked in a hushed voice with the queen.
+It was her guardian, Tarnink, and he was carrying his trademark moss green jacket on his left arm.
+He was holding a brown leather helmet in his right arm and talked in a hushed voice with the queen.
 He turned toward Ayana with a faint trace of a smile.
 She gave a nervous grin back feeling as if she was in trouble.

-“Tarnink, pleased to see you, sir.
+“Tarnink, I am pleased to see you, sir.
 May I ask why I need an escort?
 It would be better to stay here and protect the kingdom.
-I can see to myself, I am just going out on a short journey to Sorg’s Cavern.
+I can see to myself, I am just going to go out on a short journey to Sorg’s Cavern.
 I already know the way there and back,” Ayana stated.

 “Tarnink has come with splendid news from the council.
 We have been waiting for this day, the day we would send you to the Dragon Master, Wong, leader of the Dragon Council.
 The day you would be summoned to fulfill your duties and become a dragon of the council.
 They have called upon you to form an army against a great enemy.
 I grant your request to leave Mila, the safety of Lenagard and Mika Tsuki’s protected lands.”
 Queen Esmir announced.

 “A great enemy?
 Is it Arajuan?
 Me raise an army?
 You are kidding right?”
-Ayana balked.
+Ayana inquired shocked.

 She tried hard to hold her emotions, but this was more than what she expected.

-“I do not jest.
+“I do not kid.
 It is ridiculous to joke about serious matters.
 Our world is at war with an enemy greater than Arajuan.
-His name is little known but whose evil causes our hiding.
-He is the Emperor Gori, and master of Arajuan.
-This is our true enemy.
-You might be the last hope for us, for the dragons.
+He is an enemy whose name is little known but whose evil causes our hiding.
+He is Emperor Gori, and he is master of Arajuan, he is our true enemy.
+You might very well be the last hope for us, for the dragons.
 It is believed Gori fears you.” the queen answered.
-“You are to seek Master Wong, he will instruct you further on these matters.”
+“You are to seek out Master Wong he will instruct you further on these matters.”

 “Wait!
 What makes you think I can do anything?
 I am just a teenage girl!
-You can’t be serious,” She panicked, “There must be someone else, someone of wiser age than me.”
+You must be kidding,” She panicked, “There must be someone else, someone who is of a wiser age than me.”

 “No one else, just you.
 This is your destiny BlackHeart, besides age is no mark of wisdom.
-Tarnink see that she stays safe.
-Ayana try to relax I have faith in your ability,” Queen Esmir crooned.
+Tarnink see that she stays safe and Ayana try to relax I have faith in your ability,” Queen Esmir crooned.

 “Relax, relax,” Ayana exhaled, “I will try, but how can one relax at a time like this.”